Reading Scripture in Public

 - Fans of N.T.
 Wright interested in Professor Wright’s perspective on maximizing the impact the Bible has in our communities

-Jennifer Loop is currently a doctoral student at Durham University.
-She is the Content Developer for the Wisconsin Center for Christian Study, and plays a critical role in the online education, both organizational and theological, by guiding the online student experience.
+Jennifer Loop is currently a doctoral candidate at Durham University.
+She is the Lead Content Developer for the Wisconsin Center for Christian Studies, and plays a critical role in the online education, both organizational and theological, by guiding the online student experience.
 Jennifer enjoys engaging with a ‘virtual community’ of diverse students and learners to explore how theology, faith and practice intersect.